esphome/esphome-docs/components/sensor/xiaomi_ble.rst

 Obtaining The Bindkey
 ---------------------

-To set up an encrypted device such as the LYWSD03MMC (with Xiaomi stock firmware) and CGD1, you first need to obtain the bind key.
-The ``xiaomi_ble`` sensor component is not able to automatically generate a bind key so other workarounds are necessary.
+To set up an encrypted device such as the LYWSD03MMC or CGD1, you first need to obain the bind key.
+The ``xiaomi_ble`` sensor component is not able to automatically generate a bind key, so you need a different option.

+The easiest method (confirmed to work for LYWSD03MMC) is to use the `Telink flasher method <https://github.com/atc1441/ATC_MiThermometer>`__.
+The accompanying `video
+<https://www.youtube.com/watch?v=NXKzFG61lNs>`_ shows how to wirelessly flash a LYWSD03MMC, or how to obtain the bind key of the stock firmware (watch till around 13:10).
+The custom firmware allows you to change several settings of the device, including the smiley and the advertising interval.
+Keep in mind that when flashing the custom firmware, you need to enable the 'Advertising Type' to be 'Mi Like' and to give ESPHome a dummy bind key, as it still expects one even though the custom firmware does not encrypt the data.

+The other option is to use the original Mi Home app to add the sensor once.
+While adding the device, a new key is generated and uploaded into the Xiaomi cloud and to the device itself.
+Currently a chinese server needs to be selected as the rest of the world doesn't support most of these devices yet.
+Once generated, the key will not change again until the device is removed and re-added in the Xiaomi app.

 LYWSD03MMC
 **********